arothuis/markdown-it-biblatex/README.md

 </div>
 ```
 Note that only actually cited items are included in the printed bibliography.
-For more extensive examples, have a look at the [./test/fixtures](test cases).
+For more extensive examples, have a look at the [test cases](test/fixtures).

 ## More features